syncfusion-content/wpf-docs/wpf/TabControl/Arrange-tabs.md

 ### Rearrange position of tab items with auto scrolling

-In [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.TabControlExt.html) when you want to move tab items to position beyond the items not in visual, enable the [EnableAutoScroll]() property and drag the respective item over the Overflow button or beyond the Overflow button (with three dots) to auto scroll to required position.
+You can move tab items to position beyond the items not in visual, enable the `EnableAutoScroll` property and drag the respective item over the Overflow button or beyond the Overflow button (with three dots) to auto scroll to required position.

 {% tabs %}
 {% highlight XAML %}